-If you see this exception, do following :
+If you see this exception, do the following:

-- For Version 2.4+, the bundled OpenCV binary is build with Visual Studio 2010, you will needs to installed MSVCRT 10.0 SP1 x86 or MSVCRT 10.0 SP1 x64 to resolve the dependency issue.
+- For Version 2.4+, the bundled OpenCV binary is build with Visual Studio 2010, you will need to install MSVCRT 10.0 SP1 x86 or MSVCRT 10.0 SP1 x64 to resolve the dependency issue.

-- For Version 2.0+, the bundled OpenCV binary is build with Visual Studio 2008, you will needs to installed MSVCRT 9.0 SP1 to resolve the dependency issue.
+- For Version 2.0+, the bundled OpenCV binary is built with Visual Studio 2008, you will need to install MSVCRT 9.0 SP1 to resolve the dependency issue.

-- For Version 1.5, the bundled OpenCV pre1.1 binary is build with Visual Studio 2005, you will needs to installed MSVCRT 8.0 SP1 to resolve the dependency issue.
+- For Version 1.5, the bundled OpenCV pre1.1 binary is build with Visual Studio 2005, you will need to install MSVCRT 8.0 SP1 to resolve the dependency issue.

-- We need to add a environment variable to the system variables.
+- We need to add an environment variable to the system variables.

 - Now the environment is ready and we need to add the emgu custom controls to Visual Studio ToolBox